 Ellie-Bo also offer crate dividers which enable the crate to grow with your puppy.

 You might also be interested in.......

-Designed to perfectly fit the range of standard crate sizes, Dericor bedding mats are a good investment.
+Designed to fit perfectly in a range of standard crate sizes, Dericor bedding mats are a great investment.

-They are comfortable and cosy for puppy yet importantly super easy to throw in the washing machine so easy to cope with those inevitable accidents.
+They are comfortable and cosy for puppy yet importantly, super easy to throw in the washing machine when you need to deal with those inevitable accidents.

-Whilst they don't look very thick and luxurious, they are the perfect bedding for your puppy until they are toilet trained.
+Whilst they don't look very thick and luxurious, they are the ideal bedding for your puppy until they are toilet trained.